Company Name – KEI Industries Limited (KEI)

 2. Key Historical Financials

-Company revenue and profit has been growing 12% and 34% on a CAGR basis respectively in last 5 years.
-Management expects to maintain revenue growth of 17-18% in next few years
+Company revenue and profit have been growing 17% and 32% on a CAGR basis respectively in the last 5 years.
+Management expects to maintain revenue growth of 18-20% in FY23

 Deleveraging over last the few years led to higher growth in net profit